sandeep-cloud-dba/sql-server-dba-labs/performance-tuning/ReadMe.md

                 No new scan.
                 No new aggregate

+				What is a Table Spool?
+				Table Spool stores intermediate rows in a worktable (tempdb) so SQL Server can reuse them later instead of re-executing expensive operations.
+				Always check these 3 properties
+				Property			Why check?
+				NodeID				Identifies the spool that created the worktable.
+				PrimaryNodeID		Tells whether another spool is reusing that worktable.
+				Logical Operation	Identifies whether it is Lazy Spool or Eager Spool.

 # Index Spool
     An Index Spool is similar to Table Spool, but SQL Server creates a temporary indexed structure in tempdb.